microsoft/terminal/doc/specs/#653 - Quake Mode/#653 - Quake Mode.md

 ### User Stories

-[comment]: # List off the use cases where two users might want a feature to have different behavior based on user preference.
-Include links to issues that might be relevant.

 The original quake mode thread (#653) is absolutely _filled_ with variations on how users want to be able to summon their terminal windows.
 These include, but